janekfleper/typst-fancy-units/src/num/format.typ

 // Format the exponent
 //
 // - exponent (dictionary)
-// - separator (symbol): The separator to use
-// - base (content): The base of the exponent
+// - base (str or content): The base of the exponent
 // - decimal-separator (str, symbol or content): The decimal separator to use
 // - attach (bool): Wrap the exponent in math.attach()
 // -> (content)
 //
 // For now the layers are only applied to the actual exponent.
 The x10
 // is not affected.
-#let _format-exponent(exponent, separator, base, decimal-separator, attach: true) = {
+#let _format-exponent(exponent, base, decimal-separator, attach: true) = {
   let body = wrap-content-math(exponent.body, exponent.layers, decimal-separator: decimal-separator).body
-  separator
   if attach { math.attach(base, tr: body) } else { base + body }
 }

 // Format the exponent of a number
 //
 // - number (dictionary): The number to format
-// - base (int or float): The base of the exponent
 // - separator (symbol): The separator to use
+// - base (int, float, str or content): The base of the exponent
 // - decimal-separator (auto, str, symbol or content): The decimal separator to use
 // - attach (bool): Wrap the exponent in math.attach()
 // -> (dictionary)
-#let format-exponent(number, base: 10, separator: sym.times, decimal-separator: auto, attach: true) = {
+#let format-exponent(number, separator: sym.times, base: 10, decimal-separator: auto, attach: true) = {
   if number.exponent == none { return number }
   if decimal-separator == auto { decimal-separator = context { _get-decimal-separator() } }
+  separator = if number.value != none or number.uncertainties.len() > 0 { separator } else { none }
   if type(base) == int or type(base) == float { base = [#base] }
-  number.exponent = _format-exponent(number.exponent, separator, base, decimal-separator, attach: attach)
+  number.exponent = separator + _format-exponent(number.exponent, base, decimal-separator, attach: attach)
   number
 }